At Aston University we want to ensure that as many people as possible use our website, and we are working to improve the

 Live video streams don’t have captions.
 This doesn’t meet WCAG 2.1 success criterion 1.2.4 (captions - live).
 We don’t plan to add captions to live video streams because live video is exempt from meeting the accessibility regulations.

-This website was last fully tested on 08 September 2019.
-The test was carried out by our digital marketing department using third-party analytical software.
+This website was last tested on 29 March 2023.
+The test was carried out by an external provider (UserWay Inc).